Loading Golf Stats...

 Much like his fellow major champion, Graeme McDowell, Oosthuizen struggled to back up his win in 2011.
 Oosthuizen never really got untracked last season and carded only three Top-10s, two of which came after the regular season ended.
 Oosthuizen is likely to play a limited schedule again this year, but he may worth a late-round pick because of his availability during big events.

 Oothuizen was the unlikely British Open Champion last season, which accounted for nearly all of his non-member PGA Tour earnings last season.
 Oothuizen is still young, so he might be getting better each season, but the fact is, his game as a whole last season was not very strong - at least in the States.
 He missed the cut at both the U.S. Open and the Masters in 2010.
 Still, he's set to join the PGA Tour in 2011 and will play at least 15 events in the U.S.

 More Fantasy News

-Oosthuizen carded a two-over 72 on Sunday at the Charles Schwab Challenge to finish one-under and tied for 55th.
+Oosthuizen closed with a two-over 73 on Sunday at The Northern Trust to finish tied for 13th place.